Master of Public Policy

 b) The development of a task assigned by the Jury at group level

 The grades obtained in the discussion of the Master Thesis and the Group works are part of the Final Grade.
-The Group Work grade is also assigned on an individual base.
+The Group Work grade is also assigned to an individual base.

 Pre-requirements for the admission to the Master are: